Relationships are Hard for Survivors, We Don’t Know OurselvesPin

 Why Hiding Who We Are Hurts Us

-While the article is about relationships, and marriage counseling in particular, part of it really resonated with me as a survivor.
-It even matches some of the things I’ve written about before about healing.
+While the article is about relationships and marriage counseling, part of it resonated with me as a survivor.
+It even matches some of the things I’ve written about before regarding healing.

 Who am I?
 What do I want, think, need, believe?
 What do I like, hate, fear, love?
 These are only some of the basic questions we wrestle with as we grow and develop our identities.
 When we grow up in an environment that feels dangerous or destructive, we need to find a safe way to protect ourselves from mistreatment and intolerable feelings.
 But when we adapt to a false self, we frequently miss the opportunity to develop the answers to these questions.

 I’ve said it many times before, but child abuse survivors simply don’t develop a sense of ourselves the way we would expect children to.
-We do not understand our place in the world, and our value.
-I know that the first time I got married, I did not have the appropriate answers to these questions.
-Is it any wonder that relationship ended in divorce?
-I didn’t know who I was, or what intrinsic value I had.
-How could I possibly be in an intimate relationship with someone else when I wasn’t intimately aware of myself?
+We do not understand our place in the world and our values.
+I know I did not have the appropriate answers to these questions the first time I got married.
+Is it any wonder that the relationship ended in divorce?
+I didn’t know who I was or what intrinsic value I had.
+How could I be in an intimate relationship with someone else when I wasn’t aware of myself?

 To quote from the article further: